Software Testing

-What is Adhoc Testing?
-Types with Example
+What is Integration Testing?

-INTEGRATION TESTING is defined as a type of testing where software modules are integrated logically and tested as a group.
+Integration Testing is defined as a type of testing where software modules are integrated logically and tested as a group.
 A typical software project consists of multiple software modules, coded by different programmers.
 The purpose of this level of testing is to expose defects in the interaction between these software modules when they are integrated

 Integration Testing focuses on checking data communication amongst these modules.
 Hence it is also termed as 'I & T' (Integration and Testing), 'String Testing' and sometimes 'Thread Testing'.